-The N&D2000 method uses the parabolic approximation of the Helmholtz equation, and further a Gaussian beam approximation.
+The N&D2000 method uses the parabolic approximation of the Helmholtz equation and further a Gaussian beam approximation.
 The approximations become poor for larger lateral distances.
-According to N&D2000, the approximation is accurate to about $\theta = 15^{\circ}$, where θ is the emergent angle between wave vector k and the positive x-axis for a plane wave propagating in x-direction.
+According to N&D2000, the approximation is accurate to about $\theta = 15^{\circ}$, where θ is the emergent angle between wave vector k and the positive x axis for a plane wave propagating in x direction.
 In fact, for the considered geometry, we apply N&D2000 for $\theta \sim 30^{\circ}$, which we validate with the presented comparison with an exact solution of the Helmholtz equation.
-In terms of calculation expenses, N&D2000 approach is much faster since it predicts the time delay for any point when only the coordinates of that point are given in a single expression.
+In terms of calculation expenses, the N&D2000 approach is much faster since it predicts the time delay for any point when only the coordinates of that point are given in a single expression.
 As opposed to that, the exact analytic solution by Korneev and Johnson (1993) is making use of an infinite spherical harmonic expansion of the function space, which has to be truncated at a certain number.
-The larger the anomaly and the higher the frequencies of the incident wavefield is, the more elements of the infinite series have to be taken into account.
-This makes the calculation expensive for large anomalies and/or high frequencies.
+The larger the anomaly is and the higher the frequencies of the incident wavefield are, the more elements of the